omahmood280/MusicAlbums/README.md

 The SQL query is a simple inner join executed on the Music database.
 I have 2 SQL files called music_create.sql and music_data.sql which were used to create a 'Musics' database that I connected to.

+To develop this project I used Java 17 on IntelliJ IDEA